mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 For example, if you have an app running online that other people can access and use, the code running that app is considered **production code**.

-And libraries like fast.ai's [`nb-dev`](https://github.com/fastai/nbdev) (short for notebook development) enable you to write whole Python libraries (including documentation) with Jupyter Notebooks.
+And libraries like fast.ai's [`nb-dev`](https://github.com/fastai/nbdev) (short for notebook development) enables you to write whole Python libraries (including documentation) with Jupyter Notebooks.

 ### Pros and cons of notebooks vs Python scripts